'Worrying calls for violence' prompt Facebook to remove rapidly growing pro-Trump group

 She said the move was in line with the “exceptional measures” Facebook was taking during “this period of heightened tension.”

-Unfounded and debunked claims about the integrity of the U.S. election have been spread on social media by Trump and high-profile Republican accounts and the hashtag #StopTheSteal has gained momentum.
+A review of a small number of comments posted to the group ahead of its deletion found no direct calls for violence, but its organizing premise - that Republican votes are being “nullified” by Democrats - has no basis in fact.
+For months, Trump and Republican allies have been laying the groundwork to cast doubt on the integrity of the U.S. election in case the president lost his re-election bid.

+As election returns show a brightening picture for Trump’s Democratic challenger, Joe Biden, and as U.S. broadcasters and other major media outlets continue to brush off Trump’s premature claims of victory, the president and his supporters have taken to social media to try to turn the narrative around, floating conspiratorial theories using the hashtag #StopTheSteal.

-The “Stop the Steal” group had prepared for Facebook to take action, directing new members to an email sign-up page “in the event that social media censors this group.”
+But social media companies have been signaling less patience for election-related disinformation, something “Stop the Steal” group seems to have prepared for.
+Before Facebook deleted it, the group’s organizers directed new members to an email sign-up page “in the event that social media censors this group.”

-Another group using the same name but with different administrators, told its members that no threats would be allowed and that they should take precautions like using images with words rather than text.
-This group, which had more than 2,000 members, also said it would shift to become private in a few days.

-Public Facebook groups can be seen, searched and joined by anyone on Facebook, while only members can see posts in private groups.
+Members appeared to be dispersing either to smaller lookalike groups or to more obscure social media services.

+Paul Barrett, deputy director of New York University’s Stern Center for Business and Human rights, praised the group’s removal.

-Facebook has billed groups as community forums for shared interests but watchdog organizations and social media researchers have argued that they can be hotbeds for hyper-partisan misinformation.
+The deletion highlights the ongoing concern over Facbook’s groups, which typically work as community forums for shared interests but which watchdog organizations and social media researchers have argued can be closed loops for hyper-partisan misinformation.

-“Facebook has been enabling and amplifying the infrastructure that’s now being used to attack our democratic process,” said Arisha Hatch, executive director of the racial justice group Color Of Change.
+“Facebook has been enabling and amplifying the infrastructure that’s now being used to attack our democratic process,” said Arisha Hatch, executive director of the Color of Change PAC, the political action committee of one of the nation’s largest online racial justice groups.

 Facebook, which normally recommends groups to users that they may want to join based on their activity on the site, last week suspended these recommendations for political groups and new groups around the election.